kazuibasou/social-graph-restoration/README.md

 - The generation process for *syn10000* graph will finish in a few tens of seconds.
 However, the scalability of our method to the graph size (i.e., the number of edges) is not high at present.
 For example, our method implemented in C++ took approximately 12 hours to restore the YouTube graph with three million edges using 1\% queried nodes (see [1] for details).
-- All the simulation code to reproduce our experimental results shown in the paper is available at <a href="https://www.dropbox.com/sh/qrtxb1p7ifhd58f/AADBseKsUzVqPge2ZEvtvDKNa?dl=0">here</a>.
+- All the C++ code to reproduce the experimental results shown in our paper [1] is available upon request.

 # Reference